 Once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
 The total amount compensated will be between approximately £225-£315 depending on the total number of visits attended.
 Additional visits will be paid at a rate of £45/visit.
-Payment will be made after the Day 28 visit, Day 182 visit and Day 294 visit).
+Timing of payment: Day 28 visit and Day 294 visit.
 For those who attend for final screening and vaccination visit (Day 0) but are not eligible to proceed further in the trial, payment will be initiated that day.